New Time Integrators and Capabilities in SUNDIALS Versions 6.2.0-7.4.0: Numerical Experiments

 \section{Numerical Experiments}

 In this section, we present numerical experiments to test the convergence and performance properties of a sample of the newly implemented methods.
-The source code for the experiments is available at \url{https://github.com/sundials-codes/release-7.4.0-experiments}.
-We also refer the reader to the \code{examples} directory of SUNDIALS for additional numerical experiments.
+Numerical experiments with the new multirate adaptivity features are presented in \cite{reynolds_efficient_2025} and results utilizing the new Anderson acceleration features are discussed in \cite{gardner2024towards}.
+Additional examples are also available in the \code{examples} directory distributed with SUNDIALS.

+The source code for the experiments below is available at \url{https://github.com/sundials-codes/release-7.4.0-experiments}.
+All experiments were conducted on the Dane computing cluster at Lawrence Livermore National Laboratory.
+Each Dane node consists of two Intel Sapphire Rapids CPUs with a total of 112 cores, 256 GiB of DDR5 memory, and runs the TOSS4 operating system.
+All the experiments were compiled with GCC 8.5.0.